lachioma/FFMpeg-compress-videos/README.md

 6. Select the compression factor (between 1 and 51, default 25 corresponding to a compression of ~18 times)
    * A compress factor of 20 (about 10 times) should be fine in most cases.
 7. Start FFMpeg compression!
    * Compression will take 1-5 min per video.
-The output videos will be have .mp4 extension.
+The output videos will have .mp4 extension.

 ## Installation
 - Download and install [FFMpeg](http://ffmpeg.org/)